ARawles/BMRSr/README.md

 #> [1] "https://api.bmreports.com/BMRS/B1720/v1?APIKey=12345&SettlementDate=2018-01-01&Period=1&ServiceType=csv"
 ```

+Currently, there is no matching of the input parameters to the data item.
+In other words, you can supply input parameters that are valid for the type of call you're making (B Flow, REMIT, Legacy) but that aren't valid for the particular data item you've chosen (e.g. B1720, TEMP, etc.).

+To see all the allowed input parameters for each type, use `?build_[type]_call`.

 ### Send & Receive

 This function - `send_request()` - sends the provided URL to the API and returns a response() object with the added attribute of data\_item\_type (one of "B Flow", "Remit", or "Legacy").
 Config options can also be supplied via the config\_options parameter as a named list, that will be passed to the httr::GET() function (implemented primarily for proxies and the like).